rachelzheng03/Predicting-If-Statements/readme.md

 ## **1. Introduction**
 This project builds a model that predicts if statements in Python methods.
 The model will take as input a function containing a special token (\<MASK\>) masking a single if condition and will attempt to predict it.
-We use CodeT5, a pre-trained encoder-decoder Transformer model, designed for code understanding and generation and fine-tune it for the purpose of predicting if statements.
+We use CodeT5, a pre-trained encoder-decoder Transformer model designed for code understanding and generation and fine-tune it for the purpose of predicting if statements.

 ---